pucheng-tan/WordFlow-wiki/Requirements/Non-Functional-Requirements.md

 - Must Have

-  - Must have documentation on what API does and how to use the functions it provides
+  - Must have documentation on what the API does and how to use the functions it provides

 ## Standard User